bginebaugh/Clue-Less/README.md

 # Naming Conventions
-Branches should be naming with the issue number in the name Commits should reference the issue number in the message
+Branches should be naming with the issue number in the name Commits should reference the issue number in the message Pull request should use the conventions detailed at https://help.github.com/articles/closing-issues-using-keywords/ to properly link up to issues